Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/using-the-quickstart.md

 ./scripts/compile.sh
 ```

-Next, deploy the contracts and once complete, execute the `init` function of the `PermissionsUpgradable.sol`
+Next, deploy the contracts and once complete, execute the `init` function of `PermissionsUpgradable.sol`
-with the `Guardian account` address that was specified earlier.
-This has been wrapped up into a single script
+with the `GuardianAccount` address specified earlier.
+This is wrapped up into a single script
-that you can run
+that you can run:

 ```bash
 node ./scripts/deploy.js
 ```

-When this is completed, an output `permission-config.json` is created which contains the addresses of the
+When completed, a `permission-config.json` file is created which contains the addresses of the
-contract and any account addresses that will serve as admins.
+contracts and any accounts that serve as admins.
 In this example we've used all accounts, if you
 deploy these contracts in a production network, please select only those which need to be admins.

-The file looks similar to this
+The file looks similar to:

 ```bash
 {